ottopaulsen/magic/README.md

 * [MMM-MQTT](https://github.com/ottopaulsen/MMM-MQTT) is used to display contents from MQTT messages.
 I use it to display data from my smoke cabinet.
 See my [Smoky](https://github.com/ottopaulsen/Smoky) repository.
 * [MMM-WeConnect](https://github.com/ottopaulsen/MMM-WeConnect) shows information from my electric Golf, like whether it is driving or parked, charging status etc.
 * [MMM-MessageToMirror](https://github.com/ottopaulsen/MMM-MessageToMirror) This is not complete yet.
 It is a module combined with a web app that is used to send messages to be displayed on the magic mirror.
 The MMM-MessageToMirror module requires a backend system to serve and send the messages.
 This is done with the [MagicMessage](https://github.com/ottopaulsen/magic-message) system.
+* [MMM-Tibber](https://github.com/ottopaulsen/MMM-Tibber) is used to show electricity prices, provided you buy electricity from [Tibber](https://tibber.com/).